-The Cabinet is composed of the Leader and seven other Councillors, who are members of the political group of the Council.
-It has overall responsibility for the services that the Council provides and works within the agreed policies budaet approved Council.
+The Cabinet is composed of the Leader and seven other Councillors. who are all members of the biggest political group of the Council.
+It has overall responsibility for the services that the Council provides and works within the agreed policies and approved budget of the Council.

-Recommendations on major items of policy and on the annual budget and capital programme are passed to the Council for consideration and approval.
+Recommendations on major items of policy and on the

+annual budget and capital programme are passed to the Council for consideration and approval.

-Details of Council, Cabinet and other committees, including decisions / reports can be found on the Council's website and via the link below:
+other committees, including decisions / reports can be found on the Council's website and via the link below: